MISA-SCD/misa-scd/README.txt

 This option toggles the ability of grain boundaries that are not explicitly modeled to remove migrating defects from the simulation.

+9) pointDefect ('yes' or 'no')

+This option toggles the mobility of defect clusters.

 All other parameters are explained in the comments of the parameters.txt file

 !*****************************************************************************************